plone/training/mastering-plone/configuring_customizing.rst

 ************************

 * Actions are mostly links.
 But **really flexible** links.
-* Actions are configurable ttw and through code.
+* Actions are configurable TTW (Through-The-Web) and through code.
 * These actions are usually iterated over in viewlets and displayed.

 Examples: